• Skip to main content

 Step 1 - Get it Hot!

-Step 2 - Deglaze the Pan
+Step 2 - Deglaze the Skillet

-Turn the heat off and pour about a half cup of water into the pan.
+Turn the heat off and pour about a half cup of water into the hot skillet.
 This is deglazing.
 It's what you would do if you wanted to turn those pan drippings from your steak into a sauce, you'd deglaze with wine to scrape them up to get their flavor.
-Here you are deglazing to clean.
-As the water sizzles and pops and hisses, gently scrape the skillet with a rubber spatula, loosening the cooked on food.

 Step 3 - Rinse